0xpr03/WebDoc/README.md

 # WebDoc
 Management software for veterinarians
 Handles Data of patients and holders

+Currently only localized in german

 Copyright © 2015 by Aron Heinecke & Jonathan Peper
 License: MIT http://webdoc.proctet.net/license.txt